Marceillo/eco-shave/README.md

 ## Visual Experience

 * This is based on e-commerce so the design was focused on this that customers can see what they are buying.
-* So the product  detail has a carousel that shows more images of the product when there are more images.
+* The product detail has a carousel that shows more images of the product as to have more detail of the product.
-* I could do more when it comes to improving the visual experience the goal is that it meets the needs of user.
+* I could do more when it comes to improving the visual experience the goal is that it is functionale.

 [Back to Table of Contents](#table-of-contents)